Home > Guides > The best audio interfaces for songwriters

 Some songwriters might prefer more than 4 channels

 MOTU has always been known for the value they pack into their audio interfaces.
-They’ve always used some of the best converters, but their products were out of the price range of a lot of singer-songwriters.
+They’ve always used some of the best converters.
+But their products were out of the price range of a lot of singer-songwriters.

 The M series changed that.
 Available in options with six, four, or two I/O configurations they feature the same ESS Sabre32 digital-analog converters found in MOTU interfaces that cost five times as much.

 With four ins and outs the M4 is an affordable model that packs in a lot of value for singer-songwriters and those getting started in home recording.
-The I/O set is versatile and allows you to integrate other gear like you normally only find in much more expensive interfaces.
+The I/O is versatile and allows you to integrate other gear like you normally only find in much more expensive interfaces.

-Best interface for songwriters: PreSonus AudioBox iOne
+Best single-channel audio interface for songwriters: PreSonus AudioBox iOne

-PreSonus AudioBox One audio interface
+PreSonus AudioBox One audio interface closeup front shot of inputs and front panel controls

 Best interface for songwriters